Filipino Americans: Demographics

 Some Filipinos have traditional Philippine surnames, such as Bacdayan or Macapagal, while others have surnames derived from Japanese, Indian, and Chinese and reflect centuries of trade with these merchants preceding European and American rule.
 Reflecting its 333 years of Spanish rule, many Filipinos adopted Hispanic surnames, and celebrate fiestas.

 Despite being from Asia, Filipinos are sometimes called "Latinos" due to their historical relationship to Spanish colonialism; this view is not universally accepted.
 The Philippines experienced both Spanish and American colonial territorial status, (Note: Other nations and territories that were once part of the Spanish Empire, that were or are part of the United States, include the Florida, Texas, Mexican Cession, Gadsden Purchase, Puerto Rico, Guam, Panama Canal Zone, and Trust Territory of the Pacific Islands.) with its population seen through each nation's racial constructs.
 This shared history may also contribute to why some Filipinos choose to also identify as Hispanic or Latino, while others may not and identify more as Asian Americans.
 In a 2017 Pew Research Survey, only 1% of immigrants from the Philippines identified as Hispanic.
+Some Filipino Americans may identify as being Pacific Islanders; as many as 8% of Filipinos may self identify as Pacific Islanders, while the majority (85%) identify as Asian.